elnormous/ouzel/README.md

 $ git submodule update
 ```

-Linux Makefile and Xcode and Visual Studio project files are located in the build directory.
-Makefile and project files for sample project are located in samples directory.
+Linux and Android Makefiles and Xcode and Visual Studio project files are located in the build directory.
+Makefiles and project files for sample project are located in samples directory.

 ## System requirements
 * Windows 7+ with Visual Studio 2013 or Visual Studio 2015
 * OS X 10.8+ with Xcode 5.0+
+* Any reasonable new Linux distro

 ## Example app